-Door to transfer transfer time is the amount of time it takes to transfer a patient to another facility for higher level care from the time they entered the emergency department.
-Due to COVID-19, many hospitals have limited bed availability, and the door to transfer time has increased.
-For Sells Emergency Department:
+Door to transfer time, the amount of time it takes to transfer a patient to another facility for higherlevel care from the time they entered the emergency department, has increased dramatically for Sells Emergency Department since August 2021 due to COVID-19.
+September door to transfer time was over 500 minutes.
+As higher-level care hospitals continue to see increased COVID-19 cases, Sells ED patients will continue seeing increased wait times.